openspending/community.openspending.org/resources/osi/farmsubsidies-mexico.md

 ---
-title: "Case Study: Farmsubsidies in Mexico"
+title: "Farm subsidies in Mexico"
 layout: osi
 ---

 # Farm subsidies in Mexico

 <div class="well">Project: <a href="http://subsidiosalcampo.org.mx/">Farm subsidy database for Mexico</a> by <a href="http://www.fundar.org.mx/">Fundar</a></div>

 ## About the project: